 The Office of Quality Review identifies the source as an excluded medical source of evidence as part of its pre-effectuation review process and informs the ALJ or the AC.

-To fill out the SSA-e8551 for purposes of referring an excluded medical source of evidence to OIG, the ALJ, HOD, or the AC will follow the procedures in Program Operations Manual System (POMS) GN 04111.065, Preparation of the Electronic Form SSA-8551 (e8551), except as provided in POMS DI 23060.040.
+To fill out an ARIS referral for purposes of referring an excluded medical source of evidence to OIG, the ALJ, HOD, or the AC will follow the procedures in the ARIS User Guide and within the ARIS application, except as provided in POMS DI 23060.040.